 But maybe a Chanel bag just isn't meant to be, I thought strolling through online luxury fashion shops like SSENSE while waiting to board my flight (in boring Terminal 2).
 Maybe it's time to move on.

 French elegance never goes out of style

-I thought back to the chic woman I'd met in the new Grand Musée du Parfum in Paris, and how I'd been immediately blown away by her bag.
+I thought back to a chic woman I'd met in a museum in Paris and how I'd been immediately blown away by her bag.
 When I'd asked her about it, she'd told me it was a limited edition Yves Saint Laurent.

 Saint Laurent fashion

 Maybe it's time I turn my attention to Saint Laurent.
 I mean, have you seen their Black Medium Envelope Chain Bag?
 Drool-worthy.
 It's the low key logo clasp that appeals to me so much, how its dark colour sinks into the black of the leather like some kind of sexy black soot.

 "Coco Chanel freed women.
 I empowered them," goes the famous quote by French designer Yves Saint Laurent.
 (Though really it was his partner, Pierre Bergé, who said that about him.)

 After all, Yves Saint Laurent astounded the fashion world in the 60s when he introduced 'Le Smoking,' the first tuxedo for women, a haute couture staple that continues to appear on runways today.

 And even Coco Chanel declared that he was her "only inheritor".